mornevwyk/enzyme-characterisation/README.md

 # enzyme-characterisation
-Files used for preparing enzyme assays (NADH linked) and the analysis of the data.
+Files used for preparing NADH-linked enzyme assays and the analysis of the data.